-Patrice Bart and the dancers of the Deutsche Staatsoper Berlin revisit the masterwork of Tchaikovsky and Marius Petipa: The Nutcracker.
+Patrice Bart and the dancers of the Deutsche Staatsoper Berlin revisit Tchaikovsky and Marius Petipa's masterwork The Nutcracker.

 Following the success of The Sleeping Beauty in 1890, Tchaikovsky received a commission for a new ballet from the director of the Imperial Theatres, Ivan Vsevolozhsky.
-Tchaikovsky decided to work once again with the great choreographer Marius Petipa.
-This artistic encounter gave birth to a genuine masterpiece: The Nutcracker.
-This ballet is rightly one of the most popular ballets in the repertoire, a work which has never ceased to be produced and revisited by the successive generations of dancers and choreographers.
-Besides the exceptional marriage between the music and choreography, the charm exerted on the audience by The Nutcracker has much to do with its plot.
-Drawing its inspiration from a story written by E.T.A.
-Hoffmann, The Nutcracker carries the spectator through extraordinary adventures in which a young girl takes part in a battle between mice and gingerbread soldiers before being transported into a wonderful castle.
+Tchaikovsky decided to partner up once again with the great choreographer Marius Petipa, an artistic partnership that gave birth to a genuine masterpiece: The Nutcracker.
+This ballet is rightly one of the most popular ballets in the repertoire, a work revisited by successive generations of dancers and choreographers.
+The exceptional marriage of music and choreography is combined with the irresistable charm of The Nutcracker's plot: inspired by E.T.A.
+Hoffmann's story, the ballet takes audiences along on a young girl's extraordinary adventures, participating in fastastical battles between mice and gingerbread soldiers and journeying to a magical castle.

-In this production from 1999, the Soloists and the Ballet of the Deutsche Staatsoper Berlin give life to the different characters of this fairytale-like story.
-They are accompanied by the musicians of the Staatskapelle Berlin, under the baton of Daniel Barenboim.
+In this 1999 production, the soloists and ballet company of the Deutsche Staatsoper Berlin are accompanied by the musicians of the Staatskapelle Berlin under the baton of Daniel Barenboim.

-On Christmas Eve, Marie and her younger brother Fritz are waiting impatiently for their uncle Drosselmeyer, who usually brings with him wonderful gifts.
-When the clock strikes eight, he eventually arrives.
-Marie receives from him a nutcracker carved in the shape of a little man.
-Her brother is jealous, and he breaks her gift.
-Thankfully, Marie manages to fix it.
-In the middle of the night, while everyone is sleeping, Marie wakes up to make sure her nutcracker is alright.
+On Christmas Eve, Marie and her younger brother Fritz are waiting impatiently for the arrival of their uncle Drosselmeyer, who usually brings wonderful gifts with him.
+When the clock strikes eight, he finally arrives.
+Uncle Drosselmeyer gives Marie a nutcracker carved in the shape of a little man.
+Her brother is jealous, and breaks her gift, but Marie manages to fix it.
+In the middle of the night while everyone is sleeping, Marie wakes up to make sure her nutcracker is alright.
 Suddenly, an extraordinary scene appears before her eyes.
 An army of mice invades her room.
 Then a battle begins between the mice and her brother's gingerbread soldiers.
-To protect her Nutcracker, Marie intervenes and stands between the battle and hert nutcracker.
+To protect her nutcracker, Marie intervenes and stands between the battle and her nutcracker.
 The mice are eventually defeated.
-To thank the young girl, the nutcracker invites Marie to his wonderful castle where all his subjects have organized a fairytale-like party.
+To thank the young girl, the nutcracker invites Marie to his wonderful castle where his subjects have organized a fairytale-like party.

 Bolshoi Theatre, Moscow